Qabel/qabel.github.io/Architectural-Overview.md

  * Provides syncing Qabel contacts and Qabel config between an end-user's devices.

 # Further reading
-For a more comprehensive description of the components mentioned above please see the [[table of contents|Table-of-contents]] and pick your desired topic.
+For a detailed description of the components see the [[table of contents|Table-of-contents]].